 The mechanism of sensory transduction in the auditory system of Drosophila melanogaster

 Identification of the primary transduction mechanisms at work in sensory cells is essential for comprehending how sensory systems work.
 Our primary objective in this proposal is to identify the nature of the ion channels involved in mechanotransduction in fly's ears, Johnston's organ (JO), by intracellular recording from its component cells.
-We have developed a technique that allows us to open the antennae exposing a functioning JO that will allow us to investigate (a) the channels activated by mechanical stimulation (b) the ionic conditions in the scolopale space which surrounds the sensory dendrite and (c) the mechanical properties of JO.
+We will investigate (a) the channels activated by mechanical stimulation (b) the ionic conditions in the scolopale space which surrounds the sensory dendrite and (c) the mechanical properties of JO.

 Maurine Neiman, Assistant Professor, Biology